tarnishablec/gallop/README.md

 - ⚡⚡ enable `key diffing` in list rendering by `repeat()` directive

-- for more detail, check packages/sandbox
+- for more detail, check packages/sandbox or [Sandbox](https://gallop-sandbox.now.sh/)

 ## Simple use case